SpirahlDev/basic-skelton/README.md

 # architecture-php-react
-A little app architecture based on vanilla php and react
+A little app architecture with vanilla php and react